ousatov-ua/dns/README.md

 # Configuration of filtering caching DNS resolver

-Current HOWTO is for Debian based distributives, tests on Debian 12.
+Current HOWTO is for Debian based distributives, tested on Debian 12.

 ## General configuration